JodyMurray/my-first-project/README.md

 There is also a form-dump page, which brings up a thank you note when applying your email into the meetup section.

 ## Colour Scheme
-My colour scheme I picked myself, I find them appealing to the eyes and relative to the fan page.
+The colour scheme I picked myself, I found them appealing to the eyes and relative to the fan page.
-They are consisting of - A lighter colour for the reviews; #888E8E.
+They are consisting of;
+- A light shade for the subheading in the menu-bar; #888E8E.
 - A shade darker than the above one for the text; #4a4a4a, (a colour used in Love Running).
 - A dark green shade for the headings; #719B43.

 ## Typography
 - The fonts used for this project were from https://fonts.google.com/
 - Icons for the social media links from https://fontawesome.com/
 - The fonts used for the headings: 'PT Sans Narrow', sans-serif.
 - The fonts used for body: 'Nunito', sans-serif.
-- The font used for the reviews: Cursive.
+- The fonts used for the heading "Chrononlogical Order" were Cursive and 'parisienne'.

 ## Images
 Images have been chosen in accordance to colour and content.
 The purpose of the website is to give a friendly look and express quality.
 Images have been sized in order to match design and consistency.